godotengine/godot-docs/community/contributing/updating_the_class_reference.rst

 **Important:** If you are planning to make larger changes or a more substantial contribution, it is usually a good idea to create an issue (or a comment in an existing one) to let others know so they don't start working on the same thing too.

-.. note:: This guide is available as a `Youtube video <https://www.youtube.com/watch?v=mKKjOulm5XI>`_.
+.. note:: This guide is available as a `video tutorial on YouTube <https://www.youtube.com/watch?v=5jeHXxeX-JY>`_.

 How to contribute